 Attractions

-Sentosa Sensoryscape, new 350m-long walkway with light installations
+Sentosa Sensoryscape, 350m-long walkway with light installations

-It’s a 350m-long multisensory garden walkway that stretches between Beach and Imbiah stations.
+It’s a 350m-long multisensory garden walkway that stretches between the Beach and Imbiah stations.
 It takes a step out of the fence of any usual green path by using interactive zones and augmented reality, resulting in a new experience that allows you to explore Sentosa with fresh eyes.

 What do I need to know before going to Sentosa Sensoryscape?